An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 Hull KR youngster Louix Gorman warms up ahead of a first-team game in 2024

-At the opposite end of the age scale, KR youngster Gorman – 19 – takes our second centre spot having made his senior debut for the Robins in a heavy defeat at Wigan Warriors last August, the week prior to the Challenge Cup final.
+At the opposite end of the age scale, KR youngster Gorman – who will turn 20 later this month – takes our second centre spot having made his senior debut for the Robins in a heavy defeat at Wigan Warriors back in August 2023, the week prior to the Challenge Cup final defeat against Leigh Leopards.

 5. Lewis Martin (Hull FC)